GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-agenda.md

   <div class="desktop:grid-col-3 tablet:grid-col-3 cell brown-breakout padding-1 black">1:35 P.M. - 2:20 P.M. <br><span class="session-type black" id="d2bs1">Breakout Sessions</span>
     </div>
     <div class="desktop:grid-col-3 tablet:grid-col-3 cell tan-breakout padding-1 agenda-description">
-      <div class="brown-breakout-header">Track A: Lead Our Agencies Towards Access</div>
+      <div class="brown-breakout-header" id="d2bs1a">Track A: Lead Our Agencies Towards Access</div>
-      <span class="session-type padding-top-1 padding-left-sm padding-right-sm" id="d2bs1a">Neurodiversity at Work: Creating Inclusive Work Futures</span> <span class="session-description padding-top-1 padding-left-sm padding-right-sm">Many people with neurological conditions such as autism spectrum disorder and dyslexia have exceptional skills, including in pattern recognition, memory, and mathematics.
+      <span class="session-type padding-top-1 padding-left-sm padding-right-sm">Neurodiversity at Work: Creating Inclusive Work Futures</span> <span class="session-description padding-top-1 padding-left-sm padding-right-sm">Many people with neurological conditions such as autism spectrum disorder and dyslexia have exceptional skills, including in pattern recognition, memory, and mathematics.
 Yet they often struggle to fit the profiles sought by employers  and estimates for unemployment for neurodivergent adults range as high as 80% to 85% (HBR 2017).
 While a growing number of companies are also refining HR processes to hire neurodiverse talent, there are many barriers and more work needs to be done.
 This panel will briefly discuss the needs for neurodiversity at work programs, what has worked, as well as, gaps and strategies for mainstreaming based on neurodiverse-led efforts as the future for  creating holistic  inclusive workplaces.</span>
       <!-- <div class="speaker-info padding-top-1 padding-left-sm padding-right-sm">
         <span class="session-type text-highlight">Moderator:</span>
         <span class="speaker-name"><b><a href="{{site.baseurl}}/iaaf/biographies-2021#">TBD,</a></b> </span>TBD